Parallel Hybrid Networks: an interplay between quantum and classical neural networks: Results -- parallel hybrid networks

 \section{Results -- parallel hybrid networks}

 We split the HQNN hybrid interfaces into two categories: 1) sequential: where the classical and quantum parts feed directly into each other, and 2) parallel: where a classical multi-layered perceptron and a variational quantum circuit in parallel process the same information.
 In this section, we take an in-depth look into HQNNs of the latter type and the functions they represent.
+Appendix~\ref{sec:info_bottleneck} provides an empirical comparison between the two categories, but in the following, we explore the latter type.
 We shall refer to these networks as parallel hybrid networks (PHN).
-Fig \ref{fig:phn_general} shows the general architecture of PHNs.
+Fig.~\ref{fig:phn_general} shows the general architecture of PHNs.
 The combination is a weighted linear addition with trainable weights.
 These weights determine the contribution of each network to the final output.
 The specific VQC used here is a generalised data re-uploading VQC, where $K$ qubits are initialised in the state $\ket{0}^{\otimes K}$.
 Then in alternation, a series of variational and encoding layers are applied.
 The encoding layers $S$ take the input features, $\{x_1,\cdots,x_N\}$, and encode them in a unitary transformation which is then applied to the state of the qubit.
 The variational layers, $U$, are unitaries that encapsulate the VQC model parameters as an operator that can be used for the quantum state of the network.
 Finally, the measurements are where the quantum information collapses into $M$ classical outputs, which can be obtained by taking the expectation value of the circuit with respect to the measurement observable.
 Note the difference between $M$, the number of classical outputs out of the VQC, and $K$, the number of qubits, and that they are not necessarily the same, as often we are only required to measure some of the qubits.